 We use GOTS certified mills in India and Turkey.
-Our bamboo comes from China.
+Our bamboo (closed loop) comes from China.
 Our main partner is Genesh in Kerala.

 It was only around ten years ago that we became aware of the damage we do to people in third world countries who grow cotton and have to rely on pesticides.
 Thousands die each year.
 They live miserable lives, tied to poverty, bound to a system that supports agro chemical suppliers.
 Most of these farmers have 4 or 5 acres.
 By allowing them to farm organically, they and their families can live a more prosperous and healthy life that allows crop rotation and non-reliance on pesticide and fertiliser sellers.